 Please join the Center for Teaching and Learning as the university community celebrates the scholarly accomplishments of our faculty returning from sabbatical.
-This year we will host monthly evening talks, that are appropriately socially distanced, for professors to discuss their learning over the course of their sabbatical experience.
-Our second evening will pay tribute to Dr. Gregory Roper on October 16, 2020 from 5-7 p.m.
+This spring we will host evening talks in March and April that are appropriately socially distanced, for professors to discuss their learning over the course of their sabbatical experience.
+Our first evening will pay tribute to the work of Dr. Daniel Burns, Dr. Scott Churchill, and Professor Phil Shore on March 12 ,2021 from 5-6:15 p.m in the Catholic Foundation Boardroom at Cardinal Farrell Hall.

 The Center for Teaching and Learning is a cross-disciplinary, faculty-led initiative to support excellence in teaching, scholarship, professional development, and convivial collegiality.